RESEARCH STARTER

 When an electrically charged particle moves, a magnetic field is created that forms concentric circles around the path of the charge.
 An electrical current can be passed through a wire wound around a cylinder, thereby concentrating the magnetic field within the cylinder.
 The field spreads out at one end of the cylinder, arcs around the cylinder, and enters the other end.
 A dipolar magnetic field is produced, which surrounds the coil of wire.
 The field is called dipolar because it has two poles (the north and the south poles).
 The north end will attract the south end of another magnet such as a compass needle, but it will repel the north pole of another magnet.

-The interaction of the electrically charged particles from the sun and Earth's magnetic field produces the northern lights, or Aurora Borealis, that are seen near the magnetic pole in the Northern Hemisphere.
-The southern lights, or Aurora Australis, are seen near the magnetic pole on the Southern Hemisphere.
-As the particles move, they spiral along the field lines, which bend toward Earth's surface near the poles.
-The particles interact with the atoms in the upper layers of Earth's atmosphere, which causes the atoms to radiate light that is seen as the northern lights.
+The interaction of the electrically charged particles from the sun and Earth’s magnetic field produces the northern lights, or Aurora Borealis, that are seen near the magnetic pole in the Northern Hemisphere.
+The southern lights, or Aurora Australis, are seen near the magnetic pole in the Southern Hemisphere.
+As the particles move, they spiral along the field lines, which bend toward Earth’s surface near the poles.
+The particles interact with the atoms in the upper layers of Earth’s atmosphere, which causes the atoms to radiate light that is seen as the northern lights.
 If the sun is very active in emitting particles, more particles strike the atmosphere, and the lights are seen farther south than normal.
 In the United States, they have been seen as far south as northern Florida.
 These particles also interfere with the transmission of radio signals by disturbing the layers of ionized atoms that reflect radio waves over long distances.
-Some of the solar wind particles, particularly electrons and protons, become temporarily trapped in Earth's magnetic field by spiraling along the field lines.
+Some of the solar wind particles, particularly electrons and protons, become temporarily trapped in Earth’s magnetic field by spiraling along the field lines.
 These particles form the Van Allen radiation belts that surround Earth.

 Several problems arise, however.
 Earth’s interior is too hot for a permanent magnet to stay magnetized.
 When a permanently magnetized material is heated above its Curie temperature, the material loses its permanent magnetism.
 Most of Earth’s interior is above the Curie temperature of all permanently magnetized materials.
 In addition, Earth’s magnetic poles, where the magnetic field enters the Earth perpendicular to the surface, are not stationary; they move slowly over the surface.
 A bar magnet in Earth’s interior could not move in such a manner to explain the observed movement.